nesi/support-docs/docs/format.md

     Mention possible bugs users may encounter (and tell them what to do if they encounter it).
     *Nearline doesn't work*

-??? warning "Extra Admonations you probably won't need"
+??? warning "Extra Admonitions you probably won't need"
     !!! note
         Use `info` instead of this.

     !!! question
         Havn't seen a reason to use this yet.